colbyn/tao-te-ching-rs/README.md

-Tao Te Ching
-A Modern Paraphrase (1996) by:
-Written by John H. McDonald
+Tao Te Ching, A Modern Paraphrase (1996).
+Written by John H. McDonald.
 For the Public Domain.
 Please distribute freely.